JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/02-Random-Number/ReadMe.md

 # Random Number

 This folder will show how to build a random number game using the Onion Architecture idea.
 There are four folders:
-- Code: the main data structures and their helper functions
+- Shared Code: the main types, data structures, and their related functions that is used across all the other folders
 - Free: the program written using `Free`.
+Thus, it cannot be changed/improved easily
-- Run: the program written using `Run` (this should look very familiar to the `Free` version).
+- Run: the program written using `Run`.
+Once the `Run` boilerplate code is written, we'll show that how easy it is to change/improve the code.
+    - Version 1: the base version that looks just like the `Free` counterpart
-- MTL: the program written using `MTL`-style of code.
+- (not yet started...)
+MTL: the program written using `MTL`-style of code.

 ## Control Flow